 Yellow taxis are the most reliable form of transportation after Grab.

 They always stand in front of the booth that says "Metered Taxi" where you order your taxi.
-You'll be given a paper slip to get into the car.
+You'll be given a paper slip to board the car with.

 Never get in the car without a paper ticket.